 It’s not enough to feed a kibble that is formulated for dogs with arthritis.
 While that certainly can help, some nutrients can break down in processed foods.
 Fresh foods are the best way to add pain-relieving nutrients to your dog’s diet, though supplements can also help.

 Foods rich in omega-3 fatty acids reduce inflammation.
 Supplements like fish oil are one source, but it’s best to provide fresh, whole food sources whenever possible.
 Green lipped mussels (in powder or treat form), sardines (fresh raw or boneless cooked, or tinned in water, low sodium), salmon (boneless cooked), and eggs (raw or cooked, feed both whites and yolks.)

 Glucosamine-chondroitin supplements have also been shown to help relieve arthritis symptoms.
 Chicken feet, duck feet and tracheas (all fed raw) are excellent fresh food sources.

 Also, make sure your dog is at a healthy weight.
 Excess weight puts additional strain on the joints.
 Your dog may not be active due to their symptoms, so you may need to cut back on their food servings.
 The suggested serving sizes on the back on the bag may not be appropriate for a low-activity dog.
 Snacks like fresh green beans, blueberries, and strawberries can help your dog feel full while providing antioxidants.

 Learn More About Your Pets from Ready Pet Go

 Keep in touch for the latest care and training tips from Ready Pet Go.
-You can Like us on Facebook to get daily updates.
-Contact us if you have any questions, or if you want to learn more about our professional pet care services in Frederick, Maryland and surrounding areas.
+Contact us if you have any questions, or if you want to learn more about our professional pet care services in Takoma Park and Silver Spring, MD and Washington, DC.